MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/mtp-configure-self-healing.md

 ## Review or change the automation level for device groups

 Whether automated investigations run, and whether remediation actions are taken automatically or only upon approval for your devices depend on how certain settings, such as how your device group policies are configured.
+To learn more, see [How threats are remediated](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/automated-investigations#how-threats-are-remediated).

 This task includes reviewing and potentially changing your organization's security settings.